Online Auction FAQ

 Who do I contact for condition reports or additional photos?

-Please contact the specialist or department associated with the online auction you are participating in.
+Please contact the specialist or department associated with the auction you are participating in.

 Why didn’t I receive an email when I was outbid?